dnbdmr/67key-keyboard/fw/README.md

 __TODO__
-[ ] Delay a bit after middle mouse to make sure it's not a scroll [ ] tp reading and writing from ram stalls sometimes. dataAvailable not being set?
+[ ] Delay a bit after middle mouse to make sure it's not a scroll.
+Do like tp wired keyboard, only send middle button on release?
+[ ] tp reading and writing from ram stalls sometimes. dataAvailable not being set?
 [ ] uf2: turn down brightness on rgbs
 [ ] set up system for leds
 [ ] set up modifier reporting
 [ ] sends 3 reports whenever any key changes. problem?
+[ ] Implement debounce?